awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-deployment.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `StageDescription`  <a name="cfn-apigateway-deployment-stagedescription"></a>
 The description of the Stage resource for the Deployment resource to create\.
+To specify a stage description, you must also provide a stage name\.
-*Required*: No
+*Required*: Conditional
 *Type*: [StageDescription](aws-properties-apigateway-deployment-stagedescription.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)